 - Pickling tanks and acid baths

 Petersen: The stainless steel professionals

 Not all stainless steels are created equal, and we work closely with our European suppliers to ensure our raw materials are of the highest quality and fully traceable.
-We then turn, upset and form stainless steel bar at our ISO 9001 and AS9100 quality approved site in the UK, producing items destined for a range of applications across industries are varied as deep sea and aerospace.
+We then turn, upset and form stainless steel bar at our ISO 9001 and AS9100 quality compliant site in the UK, producing items destined for a range of applications across industries are varied as deep sea and aerospace.
 Material certificates and certificates of conformity are always available on request (even after goods have shipped).